microsoft/theme-converter-for-vs/README.md

  ## Using the tool
-1. Clone the repo and build the solution.
+1. Clone the repo
+2. Go to `vs-theme-converter\ThemeConverter\ThemeConverter` and build the converter project with `dotnet build ThemeConverter.csproj`.
-2. Open command line in Admin mode.
+3. Open command line in Admin mode.
-3. Go to the `vs-theme-converter\ThemeConverter\ThemeConverter\bin\Debug\netcoreapp3.1`.
+4. Go to the `vs-theme-converter\ThemeConverter\ThemeConverter\bin\Debug\netcoreapp3.1`.
-4. Get the theme file with steps described in section `Getting a theme's json file`
+5. Get the theme file with steps described in section `Getting a theme's json file`
-5. Run ThemeConverter.exe <theme_json_file_path> <vs_install_dir>
+6. Run ThemeConverter.exe <theme_json_file_path> <vs_install_dir>
-6. For example, my command would be:
+7. For example, my command would be:
 `./ThemeConverter.exe "C:\Users\foo\Documents\Nord.json" "C:\Program Files\Microsoft Visual Studio\2022\Preview" `
 6. This command will launch a patched VS. You can select your new theme from the Tools -> Options -> General page.